 I was impressed with the watch when I first received it.
 It really is the perfect size, and Seiko nailed the proportions and styling.
 It also features a number of upgrades that provide real value over lower-priced Seikos.
 The SBDC101 features a slightly domed sapphire crystal with AR coating on the underside.
 The finishing is also much nicer, and protected by the Dia-Shield coating.
 Additionally, the 6R movement with its 70 hour power reserve is a big step up from the 7S movements of the past.

 Unfortunately, after wearing it around the house for a little while, I did start to notice that some of the minor QC issues of entry Seikos are still present here.
-The bezel requires a bit of finesse to get it to line up, the bracelet rattles and little, and still the crown is not signed.
+The bezel requires a bit of finesse to get it to line up, the bracelet rattles a little, and the crown is still not signed.
 My enthusiasm started to fade a bit.

 But then I wore it out and about on a trip.
 Seeing in the daylight, and wearing it in public made me see the real value of this watch.
 You stop noticing the minor minutiae and start feeling like you have a much more expensive watch strapped to your wrist.

 Finally, the sum of the Seiko's parts add up to an enticing package, so much so that I recommended it when a friend asked me to recommend a $1,000 watch to give to his step son at his graduation.
 I believe that this was the best choice because of its good looks, versatility, and the fact that it should never go out of style.
 This is a Seiko diver that you'll buy not because it is funky and affordable, but because it's a beautifully made, and attractive looking watch.

 What do you think of the SBDC101/SPB143?
 Can you name a better dive watch for around $1000?
 We'd love to hear it in the comments.

 Name: Seiko Prospex "62MAS"